Clinical Pathology / Para-Clinical Course Content

 - WBC Count and Differential

-- Platelet Count and MPV
+- Platelet Count.

 - Interpretation of RBC abnormalities: Microcytic, normocytic, macrocytic anemias, hemolytic patterns